SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Pinkie turned to Rainbow.
 "Onward to Twilight," she said, but as she was about to start trotting, Rainbow stopped her.

 "Pinkie, you wanna make the trip to Twilight's a little more fun?"
-Rainbow asked.

-"Absolutely," Pinkie answered.
+"Absolutely."

-"Let's race there, I won't even use my wings," Rainbow said.
+"Let's race there, I won't even use my wings."

 "Let's do it," Pinkie said with a smile.